|SFS, Class of 2018, Culture and Politics

-by Matt Raab
+by Margaux Fontaine and Matt Raab

 Threading her experiences as a second-generation immigrant together with budding passions in research and academia, Edom Tesfa (SFS’18) is taking steps toward a future she could not have envisioned before her time at the School of Foreign Service.

-The CULP major provided me with the freedom to explore a more individualized major while being intellectually challenging and just structured enough for me.
+“The CULP major provided me with the freedom to explore a more individualized major while being intellectually challenging and just structured enough for me,” Edom says.

-“I read the book from cover to cover and recognized people alongside whom I had worked and events that occurred while I was growing up,” Tesfa says.
+“I read the book from cover to cover and recognized people alongside whom I had worked and events that occurred while I was growing up,” Edom says.
 “After finishing the book, I emailed [Reed], we met in person, and he hired me as his research assistant shortly after that.”

 From there, a valuable relationship grew.

-“Writing out all the ways in which he has supported me would take up too much space, but I will say this: thanks to him, I now want to earn a doctorate and become a professor, something I did not think was possible for me before I met him,” Tesfa says.
+“Writing out all the ways in which he has supported me would take up too much space, but I will say this: thanks to him, I now want to earn a doctorate and become a professor, something I did not think was possible for me before I met him,” Edom says.

-“My undergraduate thesis, which I began writing as a junior, examines racial and ethnic identity development among Ethiopian- and Eritrean-American undergraduates,” Tesfa says.
+“My undergraduate thesis, which I began writing as a junior, examines racial and ethnic identity development among Ethiopian- and Eritrean-American undergraduates,” Edom says.
 “Through a combination of participant observation, semi-structured interviews, and content analysis of Twitter data – memes in particular – I aim to understand how diasporic youth situate themselves – and are situated by others – within a racial paradigm completely unlike that in the Horn of Africa.”

 “I grew up working-class, and while my parents set aside some money for my education, I did not want to make them struggle to make ends meet.
-We have relatives that live in Ethiopia and Lesotho to whom my mother sends remittances, so I wanted my parents to be able to support them as well,” Tesfa says.
+We have relatives that live in Ethiopia and Lesotho to whom my mother sends remittances, so I wanted my parents to be able to support them as well,” Edom says.
 “Georgetown’s commitment to meeting 100 percent of an undergraduate’s demonstrated need made me more optimistic about the future.”